awewsomegamer/Compiler/README.md

 |
 +----BP -> Base pointer of the stack
 |
-+----I1 -> 16 bit integer
++----I1 -> 32 bit integer
 |
-+----I2 -> 16 bit integer
++----I2 -> 32 bit integer
 |
-+----I3 -> 16 bit integer
++----I3 -> 32 bit integer
 |
-+----I4 -> 16 bit integer
++----I4 -> 32 bit integer
 |
 -
 </pre>

 ## Instructions
 <pre>

-Definitions of symbols:
-  x -> register / value
-  y -> register / value
+nop - preforms no operation

+mov v1, v2 - move v2 into v1
+sub v1, v2 - subtract v2 from v1
+add v1, v2 - add v2 to v1
+div v1, v2 - divide v1 by v2
+mul v1, v2 - multiply v1 by v2

+or v1, v2 - bitwise or
+xor v1, v2 - bitwise xor
+not v1 - bitwise not
+shl v1, v2 - shift v1 left by v2
+shr v1, v2 - shift v1 right by v2

+sivte v1, v2 - set interrupt v1 to function v2
+rivte v1 - reset interrupt v1 to its original function int v1 - call interrupt v1

+call v1 - call label v1
-  to -> to register / label
+jmp v1 - jump to label v1
-  from -> from register / label

-mov to, from

-sub x, y (ax = x - y)

-add x, y (ax = x + y)

-div x, y (ax = x / y)

-mul x, y (ax = x * y)

-and x, y (x = x & y)

-or x, y (x = x | y)

-xor x, y (x = x ^ y)

-not x (x = ~x)

-shl value, by (value << by) -> Shift left

-shr value, by (value >> by) -> Shift right

-int x -> Triggers interrupt of value x

-call label / address -> Executes code at that label / address

-jmp label / address -> jumps to the give label / address and proceeds execution from there

-cmp x, y -> compares x to y

-je label / address -> Jumps to label / address if equal flag is set

-jne label / address -> Jumps to label / address if equal flag is not set

-jz label / address -> Jumps to label / address if zero flag is set

-jnz label / address -> Jumps to label / address if zero flag is not set

-jc label / address -> Jumps to label / address if carry flag is set

-jnc label / address -> Jumps to label / address if carry flag is not set
+cmp v1, v2 - compare v1 to v2, set proper flags
+je v1 - jump to label v1 if previous cmp instruction resulted in both values equalling jne v1 -jump to label v1 if previous cmp instruction did not result in both values equalling jg v1 - jump to label v1 if previous cmp instruction resulted in the first value being larger than the second jge v1 - jump to label v1 if previous cmp instruction resulted in the first value being larger than the or equal to the second jl v1 - jump to label v1 if previous cmp instruction resulted in the first value being less than the second jle v1 - jump to label v1 if previous cmp instruction resulted in the first value being less than or equal to the second jz v1 - jump to label v1 if the zero flag is set jnz v1 - jump to label v1 if the zero flag is not set jc v1 - jump to label v1 if the carry flag is set jnc v1 - jump to label v1 if the carry flag is not set

+ret - return to the last value on the stack (use in calls only)

+push v1 - push v1 to the stack
+pop v1 - pop the top of the stack into v1
 </pre>